uri-library-data-services/iassist-preview/content/blog/association-research-libraries-arl-national-science-foundation-nsf-data-sharing-policy-res.md

 pulls together resources for research libraries to support their researchers in complying with the NSF Data Sharing Policy.
 This portal represents a variety of sites containing examples, data management tools, and data repositories.
-Professionals can participate in ARL\'s Group on Data Sharing Support.
+Professionals can participate in ARL's Group on Data Sharing Support.